Wok & Skillet

 Indonesian Fried Noodles (Mie Goreng)

-Mie Goreng is typically topped with some crispy shallots that not only add a nice crunch but incredible flavor.
-Just a touch of freshly squeezed calamansi lime juice truly elevates the flavors of this dish.
+Mie Goreng is typically topped with crispy shallots for a boost of crunch and flavor.
+And just a touch of freshly squeezed calamansi lime juice really brings everything together.

-Prepare the sauce by combining 4 tablespoons kecap manis (Indonesian sweet soy sauce), 1 tablespoon soy sauce, 2 teaspoons oyster sauce and 2 dashes of ground white pepper.
+In a small bowl, combine 4 tablespoons kecap manis, 1 tablespoon soy sauce, 2 teaspoons oyster sauce, and a couple of dashes of ground white pepper.

 sauce for Indonesian Mie Goreng

-To prepare them at home, thinly slice 2 small shallots.
-They should be almost paper-thin.
-Heat approximately ¼ cup of cooking oil in a wok over medium-low heat.
-Just before the oil gets too hot, add the sliced shallots, then turn the heat up to medium.
+Thinly slice 2 small shallots as finely as possible.
+Heat about ¼ cup of cooking oil in a wok over medium-low heat.
+When the oil is warm, add the shallots and turn the heat up to medium.

 Would you like to save this?